-- the Schmid algorithm, the shadowing factor was calculated by applying a fit to equations (8) and (9) (Rizzo et al., 2011; Schmid et al., 2006).
-The calculated average shadowing factors were $1.10 \pm 0.10$ and $1.04 \pm 0.08$ for June-July and August-September, respectively.
-These values were lower compared to those obtained for darker aerosols (f = 1.23 - 1.89) (Weingartner et al., 2003) and for biomass burning aerosol (f = 1.2) (Schmid et al., 2006).
-The filter-loading correction calculation resulted in R - 350 correction factors of $0.98 \pm 0.02$ and $0.99 \pm 0.01$ at 880 nm, for June July and August September, respectively.
-A slight wavelength dependence was observed; the R values were up to 4% higher at 370 nm compared to those calculated at 880 nm during the cleanest period of this study (June - July).
-A similar behavior was observed during August - September.
-As explained by Schmid et al. (2006), this wavelength dependency is related to the fact that R depends on ATN, which increases with decreasing - 355 wavelength.
-The obtained R correction factors were very close to 1, i.e., the filter loading effect barely affected the conversion from attenuation to absorption coefficients, even during the most polluted period, August - September.
+The measured filter-loading calibration factor ( $R{\rm meas}$ ) was obtained by using Eq.
+(9).
+Then, by following the Schmid algorithm, the shadowing factor was calculated by applying a fit to Eqs.
+(9) and (10) (Rizzo et al., 2011; Schmid et al., 2006).
+The calculated average shadowing factors were $1.10\pm0.10$ and $1.04\pm0.08$ for June-July and August-September, respectively.
+These values were lower compared to those obtained for darker aerosols (f=1.23-1.89) (Weingartner et al., 2003) and for biomass burning aerosol (f=1.2) (Schmid et al., 2006).
+At 660 nm, the Aethalometer wavelength that is closer to the MAAP measurement wavelength, the filter-loading correction calculation resulted in Rcorrection factors of $0.98 \pm 0.02$ and $1.01 \pm 0.01$ for June- July and August-September, respectively.
+A slight wavelength dependence was observed; the R values were up to 4 % higher at 370 nm compared to those calculated at 950 nm during the cleanest period of this study (June-July).
+A similar behavior was observed during August-September.
+As explained by Schmid et al. (2006), this wavelength dependency is related to the fact that R depends on ATN, which increases with decreasing wavelength.
+The obtained R correction factors were very close to 1 - i.e., the filter loading effect barely affected the conversion from attenuation to absorption coefficients, even during the most polluted period, August-September.
 A filter-loading correction factor close to 1 was expected since the average $\omega_0$ measured during the campaign was $0.88 \pm 0.04$ at 637 nm.
-A high $\omega_0$ is related to the predominance of scattering aerosol particles, which diminishes the shadowing effect of dark aerosol particles - 360 embedded in the filter matrix (Weingartner et al., 2003).
-To compare both correction schemes in terms of the filter-loading correction, $C{ref}$ was recalculated after compensating all the data for filter loading by: 1) following the Schmid et al. correction and, 2) the Collaud Coen et al. correction, which includes $\omega_0$ in the shadowing factor calculation and the relationship $\sigma{ATN}$ vs. ATN.
-We found no statistical difference between the two correction algorithms in - 365 terms of the filter-loading compensation because this effect was generally low over the sampling period.
-More information about the effect of increasing attenuation on the calculated $C{ref}$ after applying the filter-loading correction can be found in the supplementary material (Figure S2).
+A high $\omega_0$ is related to the predominance of scattering aerosol particles, which diminishes the shadowing effect of dark aerosol particles embedded in the filter matrix (Weingartner et al., 2003).

+To compare both correction schemes in terms of the filter-loading correction, $C{\rm ref}$ was recalculated after compensating all the data for filter loading by (1) following the Schmid et al. correction and (2) the Collaud Coen et al. correction, which includes $\omega_0$ in the shadowing factor calculation and the relationship $\sigma{\rm ATN}$ vs. ATN.
+We found no statistical difference between the two correction algorithms in terms of the filter-loading compensation because this effect was generally low over the sampling period.
+More information about the effect of increasing attenuation on the calculated $C{\rm ref}$ after applying the filter-loading correction can be found in the Supplement (Fig. S2).